zonemaster/zonemaster/docs/documentation/gui-faq-en.md

    in a domain (like www.iis.se) the ZoneMaster webpage will do a pre-check of your domain before it sends it on to the engine for testing.
 This shouldn't effect the great majority of domains out there but it CAN do so, because if the webpage decides a domain doesn't exist the check wont run.
-Sofar the only time we've seen this is when a domains' nameservers all lie within the domain that's being tested and these are very broken.
+So far the only time we've seen this is when a domains' nameservers all lie within the domain that's being tested and these are very broken.
 We need to fix this, and please do report if you cannot check your domain so that we can see if anything else is